yhuang912/idris2-tutorial/src/Tutorial/Eq.md

    1. Implement a function `ctNat`, which assigns every value of type `ColType` a unique natural number.

-   2. Proof that `ctNat` is injective.
+   2. Prove that `ctNat` is injective.
       Hint: You will need to pattern match on the `ColType` values, but four matches should be enough to satisfy the coverage checker.